-The memento mori in the novel is represented by a disembodied voice over the phone who phones several of the main characters and tells them, “Remember you must die,” and the ways the characters respond to aging, the prospect of death, and their moral responsibilities to others reveal much about the cultural and social construction of aging.
+The memento mori in the novel is represented by a disembodied voice over the phone who phones several of the main characters and tells them, “Remember you must die”; and the ways the characters respond to aging, the prospect of death, and their moral responsibilities to others reveal much about the cultural and social construction of aging.
 The vices and virtues of the elderly characters in the novel are expressed in their attempts to negotiate power, resolve grievances, and reclaim self-agency in the face of increasing dependency.
 The specter of death, introduced into the plot by the mysterious phone calls, foregrounds the particular moral vulnerabilities and spiritual/existential perspectives of the characters.
-For some characters, being reminded of one’s death is a call to reflect on one’s moral life and daily practices, by others it is as an evil to be fought off, and by one--Mrs. Pettigrew--something to put out of mind.
+For some characters, being reminded of one’s death is a call to reflect on one’s moral life and daily practices; for others it is as an evil to be fought off, and by one--Mrs. Pettigrew--something to put out of mind.

-We, the coauthors of this paper, are from two different disciplines, namely Renaissance and medieval literature (Author A), and social work and critical gerontology (Author B).
+We, the coauthors of this paper, are from two different disciplines, namely medieval literature (Author A), and social work and critical gerontology (Author B).
 We bring to our individual readings of the novel and May’s ideas, our particular disciplinary perspectives and interests.
 Using May as our starting point, each of us chose an interpretive frame that we have been exploring in other studies.
-Author A begins with her reflections on the “will” of death, and Author B follows with hers on the moral significance of place.
+Author A begins with her reflections on the “will” of death, and Author B begins hers on the moral significance of place.

-Willingness, Willfullness, and the “Will of Death (Author A)
+Willingness, Willfulness, and the “Will of Death (Author A)

 In its very title, Muriel Spark situates her novel Memento Mori in a venerable artistic tradition dedicated to recalling people’s minds to the reality that death comes to all, thereby implicitly exhorting them to mend their ways in preparation for that inevitability.
 Western attestations of this tradition survive from the Middle Ages and continue to be produced today.
 They range from the grisly, poems dwelling upon worm-eaten skulls and funereal sculptures depicting the entombed’s decaying corpse; to the solemn, still life paintings of skulls arranged with such reminders of time passing as candles, hourglasses, and music scores; to the haunting, the nouveau Gregorian chant of James Adler’s AIDS Requiem or the mixed-media installation of Spirits of Mother of Pearl; to the carnivalesque, the masks and sugar skulls that are among the time-honored staples of Mexican Day of the Dead celebrations.
 In Spark’s novel, the reminder of death takes a mundane yet startlingly explicit form, for it is delivered in a phone call by an anonymous voice that simply states, “Remember you must die.”
 Unlike examples of the genre from the visual arts, this purely verbal specimen of the memento mori tradition requires little interpretation; indeed, since “remember you must die” is the customary English translation of the Latin memento mori, the reminder could not be more clear for the mid-twentieth-century elderly London recipients of the call.
 But by considering the various implications of its rather foreboding and overbearing verb “must,” we find that this phone message not only delivers an age-old reminder in an eminently modern, to-the-point way but also sounds out a central moral dilemma Spark explores in the novel: how to temper one’s own will to the certain futurity of death--the certainty that it “will” come to all.